Feature request #4080

 some_field || '<hr/>' || another_field

-#6 Updated by Mete Ercan Pakdil almost 2 years ago
+#6 Updated by Mete Ercan Pakdil about 2 years ago

 Last week I made a presentation about my paper titled "Smart Aeronautical Chart Management System Design" in GeoAdvances 2015, Kuala Lumpur.